 Suet for birds can be offered year-round, and it’s especially good in fall and winter.
 Suet is one of the most popular and beneficial foods you can offer birds.
-In addition, suet attracts a huge number of species, so you can be sure it will bring lots of feathered friends to your backyard.
+In addition, suet attracts multiple species, so you can be sure it will entice lots of feathered friends to your backyard.
 Take a look at these dos and don’ts of offering suet to birds in the backyard to increase your chances of success.

 DO Learn Which Birds Will Eat Suet

 When you’re feeding birds, it’s always good to have a general idea of what you will attract.
 It makes a much more enjoyable experience and it gives you something to look forward to.

 Suet is a food that will attract many different species, including most woodpeckers, chickadees, flickers, nuthatches, wrens, and more.
 You will also see the occasional warbler, thrasher, jay, and goldfinch.

 See also: 10 Best Foods for Bird Feeding

 DON’T Give Up if You Don’t Attract Your Favorite Birds Right Away